LLNL/UMT/README.md

 To achieve scalability, the application exploits both spatial decomposition using message passing between nodes and a threading algorithm across angles and energy groups across processors within the node.
-More recent versions of UMT are also capable of utilizing both CPUs and GPUs on heterogenous platforms.
+More recent versions of UMT are also capable of utilizing both CPUs and GPUs on heterogeneous platforms.

 The code is primarily written in Fortran 2003 with some C++ and Cuda.